thorsten-gehrig/alexa-remote-control/README.md

 DEVICEVOLSPEAK  - a list of speak volume levels - matching the devices above DEVICEVOLNORMAL - a list of normal volume levels- matching the devices above
-                  (current playing volume takes precedence for normal volume) USE_ANNOUNCEMENT_FOR_SPEAK - Announcements can be made to multiple devices, while regular SPEAK cannot but the announcement feature has to be turned on for those devices.
-Also supports SSML!
+                  (current playing volume takes precedence for normal volume)

 ```
 You will very likely want to set the language to:
 ```